oikos-cash/docs/docs/concepts/imv.md

 ## Why this matters to holders

 The IMV is a powerful tool for holders, as it provides them with a sense of security and confidence in the value of their assets.
-The IMV is designed to increase over time, which means that holders can expect to see their assets appreciate in value.
+The IMV is designed to increase over time, which means that holders can expect to see their assets appreciate in value against the numéraire (reserve asset).
 The IMV provides a stable and predictable value for holders and helps to build trust and confidence in the project.